A scruffy man held out a paper bag.

 2 cups chicken broth (or vegetable broth)

-2 tsp of Season with Spice's Sweet Paprika
+2 tsp of Sweet Hungarian Paprika

 Salt to taste